apache/echarts-doc/en/option/component/calendar.md

 Calendar coordinates splitLine style.

 ### show(boolean) = ${defaultShow|default(true)}

-Whether to show the splitLine.
+Set this to `false` to prevent the splitLine from showing

 ### lineStyle(Object)